 4. If you are overweight or obese you should reduce the weight to the prescribed value.

 Tea, peanuts, spinach, beetroot, sweet potatoes, chocolate, peppers, soy products, and okra are all high in oxalate.
+Hence it is better to limit the intake of these foods.

 5. Eat foods rich in calcium, including dairy products.